Defence Minister pledges to tackle accommodation for military

 Beyond accommodation, he identified key infrastructure challenges, including inadequate sewage systems and outdated facilities.

-Dr Omane Boamah stated that a strategic approach was needed to tackle the challenge.
+Dr Omane Boamah stated that a strategic approach was needed to tackle the challenges.

 Internal security

-The minister also advocated a balanced approach in addressing the role of the GAF in internal security.
+The minister also advocated a balanced approach to addressing the role of the GAF in internal security.

-He emphasised that while the military was prepared to assist in internal matters, their deployment should be limited to essential situations, allowing the Ghana Police Service to handle routine domestic security tasks.
+He emphasised that while the military was prepared to assist in internal matters, their deployment should be limited to essential situations to allow the Ghana Police Service to handle routine domestic security tasks.

 “Let’s try as much as possible to limit the invitation for the GAF to step in and do things that the Ghana Police Service is fully capable of handling,” he said.